 Schechter points out- started coming into play right before the 2008

-collapse (much like right before the occurrence of 911)...in the
+collapse (as well as right before the occurrence of 911)...in the

 He notes how these puts are not available to regular traders, and how

-for certain that something bad was going to happen to that company.
+knew for certain that something bad was going to happen to that

 The next level of the scheme was put (pun intended) into action when